Are Prenups On Public Record?

 Prenups may become public record if filed for collateral purposes

 Another situation where a prenup may become public record is if it is filed for collateral purposes, such as to obtain a loan or secure a mortgage.
-We want to underline that prenups generally do not need to be filed for any other reason other than collateral purposes.
-In the case that someone needs to file their prenup for collateral, the prenup may be accessible to certain individuals or entities who have a legitimate reason to access the agreement.

-For example, if a couple applies for a joint mortgage, the lender may request a copy of their prenup as part of the loan application process.
+• Example: If a couple applies for a joint mortgage, the lender may request a copy of their prenup as part of the loan application process.
 While the lender may be required to keep the prenup confidential, there is still a risk that the agreement could become public record.

-Frequently Asked Questions (FAQs) about prenups
+Frequently Asked Questions (FAQs) about prenup privacy

 Q: Are prenups automatically placed on public record?